Recent Advances in Multi-Agent Human Trajectory Prediction: A Comprehensive Review: Trajectory Prediction and Evaluation

-The use of heatmaps and energy maps is another way to introduce stochasticity.
+\paragraph{Heatmaps.}The use of heatmaps and energy maps is another way to represent stochasticity.
 For instance, STHGLU~\citep{STHGLU} generates a global scene heatmap based on training data to represent the likelihood of passage in various geographical areas.
-This heatmap reflects, for example, low passage probabilities in areas with obstacles.
+This heatmap reflects, for example, low probabilities of passage in areas with obstacles.
 A local heatmap is extracted around each pedestrian at each timestep, capturing the evolving environmental information to probabilistically guide the agent's future movements.
 In SocialCVAE~\citep{SocialCVAE}, a similar approach employs a local interaction energy map to estimate interaction costs between pedestrians and their neighbors.
 Constructed using an energy-based interaction model, this map predicts the intensity of repulsion between agents and represents future neighborhood occupancy.
 It serves as a conditioning factor for the CVAE model, enabling it to learn socially plausible movement decisions over time.
 These methods capture diverse and realistic behaviors by accounting for uncertainties from both social interactions and environmental factors.
+More recently, SEI~\citep{SEI} introduces an entropy-based stochastic formulation that quantifies uncertainty directly from displacement, velocity, and acceleration distributions.
+This approach promotes diverse yet socially coherent predictions by aligning stochasticity with interaction dynamics rather than injecting random noise.